 Marketing jobs are available across all sectors, but when it comes to finding work after university, you'll face stiff competition from other graduates.
-If you haven't built up any practical marketing experience in delivering and promoting products in the marketplace, you'll be at a disadvantage.
+If you haven't built up any practical marketing experience in delivering and promoting products, you'll be at a disadvantage.

 What is a marketing internship?